Australian Medical Coding

 DRGs (diagnosis-related groups) are a patient classification system that provides a clinically useful way of correlating the types of patients treated in a hospital to the available resources needed by hospital.
 On the basis of clinical complexity, DRGs are organized under an adjacent diagnosis related group (ADRG).

+Other variables, such as age, length of stay, and separation mode, may occasionally define ADRGs.
 An ADRG is a code made up of alpha and two numeric characters, whereas a DRG includes the same alpha and two numeric characters as well as an additional alpha character.

 DRG’s are:-